Floorp-Projects/Floorp/testing/perfdocs/generated/mozperftest.rst

 :owner: Performance Team
 :name: android-startup

-**Measures cold process view time**
+**Measures android startup times**

-This test launches the appropriate android app, simulating a opening a link through VIEW intent workflow.
-The application is launched with the intent action android.intent.action.VIEW loading a trivially simple website.
-The reported metric is the time from process start to navigationStart, reported as processLaunchToNavStart
+This test consists of 2 main tests, cold main first frame(cmff) and cold view nav start(cvns). cold main first frame is the measurement from when you click the app icon & get duration to first frame from 'am start -W'. cold view nav start is the measurement from when you send a VIEW intent & get duration from logcat: START proc to PageStart.

 perftest_android_main.js
 ========================